hazelcast/hazelcast-jet/site/docs/api/classloading.md

 ---
 title: Class and Resource Deployment
+description: How to make sure that a processing job has all the resources it needs, when it's submitted to a Jet cluster.
 ---

+>Under construction!

 Intro: explain why it's necessary to add classes to a job when sending it to a cluster, and how it works.